Taking Part

 What is required?

-The survey involves visiting a local wetland site once a month throughout the winter and count the waterfowl there.
+The survey involves visiting a local wetland site once a month throughout the winter and count the waterbirds there.
 We do welcome counts from all months of the year but the main period we ask our counters to concentrate on is September through to March.

-Read some background information about WeBS
+Read some about WeBS.

 What skills are required?